 CloudTop Comedy Festival is proud to feature up-and-coming comics from across the country through our Future Comedy Showcase .
-Each comic you’ll see has submitted their best five minutes of stand-up for a spot in this showcase.
-Over 140 submitted, and we’ve picked the best of the bunch for this rapid-fire showcase featuring all eleven of these selected comics in a single hour.
-Future Comedy showcases will take place Friday and Saturday nights of the festival.
-You can see these shows with your VIP, Weekend, or Evening Pass.
-Individual tickets now also available for $10.
+Below is the roster from our 2019 Future Comedy Showcase.
+Each comic submitted their best five minutes of stand-up for a spot in this showcase.
+Over 140 submitted, and we picked the best of the bunch for this rapid-fire showcase featuring all eleven of these selected comics in a single hour.
+Make sure to follow these and all our festival comedians on social media so you can get some laughter in your life!

 Highly animated and contemplative, Kandyce August is a joy to watch.
 She was a semi-finalist in the World Series of comedy.
 She appears in a recent episode of the show Comics Watching Comics on Amazon Prime and has since performed in comedy festivals all over the country.

 Mat Alano-Martin comes to comedy from the world of rock and roll, where he spent 10 years touring North America as a member of several unknown bands and as a tour manager for bands that some people have actually heard of.
 With a comedic style that bridges the social and political views of his indie-rock background with the attitude and sensibilities of his rural and blue collar youth, Alano-Martin has appeared at comedy clubs, theaters, punk rock dives, redneck roadhouses, casinos, colleges, living rooms and everywhere in between.